stellar/go/services/keystore/spec.md

 Clients will have to configure the their server's address used for authentication when booting up the keystore.

+An auth token needs to be passed for all requests, and that's why there is no need for a userid argument to the endpoints below.

 <img src=attachments/2019-04-24-keystore-auth-flows.png>

 ### Encrypted Key